carlosaaraujo/todoList/README.md

 <h1 align="center">To do List</h1>

-> Um pouco da idea de CRUD, criação simples a ideia fundamental sendo a aplicação das tecnologias AJAX e VueJS.
+> Aplicação simples para ajudar a organizar a rotina utilizando a ideia de CRUD.

 <div align="center">